 Current medical/surgical treatments: Strabismus is correctable with glasses, eye-patches and/or surgery.

 In the past decade, many surgical advances were made in the field of ophthalmology and some of these surgical treatments were attempted on individuals with aniridia.
-As we continue to study aniridia, we are learning is that the aniridic eye is very delicate and any intraocular surgery is risky because of the impact on the other structures of the eye.
+As we continue to study aniridia, we are learning the aniridic eye is very delicate and any intraocular surgery is risky because of the impact on the other structures of the eye.
 Many times, a treatment to address one issue can result in another issue (for example, corneal surgery that fixes the cornea but results in glaucoma.
 Or, glaucoma surgery that results in damage to the limbus region or a cataract.)
-Also, a condition called aniridia fibrosis where fibrotic tissue begins to invade the interior of the eye.
+Also, a condition called aniridia fibrosis, where fibrotic tissue begins to invade the interior of the eye, can deteriorate vision.